 Through collective effort we have the opportunity to integrate all of our Willowsford land, including our yards, into connected corridors of environmental stewardship.

 A few collective steps include: Planting native plants and trees in your yard, replacing invasive species with native species, participate in Loudoun Wildlife Conservancy’s residential Wildlife Sanctuary Program, and by participating in an at home compost program.
-Composting your table-scraps reduces waste in the landfill and helps the Conservancy’s Farm build resilient soil.
-Compost your household scraps through Apex Organix, a veteran-owned business, and ask them to designate your share to the Conservancy.
+Composting your table-scraps reduces waste.
+Consider signing up to compost with Worm Works who provides a convenient composting drop off site at the Farm Stand.